Jobless and desperate, Egyptians risk all in perilous Libya

 By Mahmoud Mourad

-AL-OUR, Egypt Facing grim economic prospects at home, desperate young Egyptians are seeking jobs in Libya - a country sliding into lawlessness where armed groups battle for control and dozens of their compatriots have been kidnapped.
+AL-OUR, Egypt, Jan 28 Facing grim economic prospects at home, desperate young Egyptians are seeking jobs in Libya - a country sliding into lawlessness where armed groups battle for control and dozens of their compatriots have been kidnapped.

 Tackling unemployment in Egypt - where half of the rapidly growing population is under 25 - is one of the toughest challenges facing President Abdel Fattah al-Sisi.

 He rules a country that has seen two presidents deposed in the past four years.
-The 2011 popular uprising that toppled autocrat Hosni Mubarak was fueled by anger over joblessness.
+The 2011 popular uprising that toppled autocrat Hosni Mubarak was fuelled by anger over joblessness.

 Affording a home and getting married is still difficult under Sisi for many young men unable to make a living.